 Data correct as of 1/16/20

 AT&T’s 5G network is most closely on par with that of T-Mobile in terms of speed, though the Un-carrier is currently the only provider to offer nationwide 5G coverage.
-AT&T’s 5G+ speeds match those of Verizon’s 5G network, but remember that its 5G+ hotspots are offered only to businesses at the moment.
+AT&T’s 5G+ speeds match those of Verizon’s 5G network, but remember that its 5G+ hotspots are limited to extremely select areas.
 Of the three major carriers, Sprint stands alone in using a mid-band spectrum to provide elevated speeds to its 5G consumers, faster than AT&T and T-Mobile’s low-band spectrums but slower than the highest frequency offered through Verizon.

 5G Phones from AT&T